 If you liked the musical duo of Jan and Dean,

-a strong plot line to hold
+and don't require a strong plot line to hold

 your interest, you might enjoy this saga.
 Jan's